A Day In Wooster, OH

 A TWO SHOW DAY!

-It’s a day we won’t forget!
+It’s a day we definitely won’t forget!

 During the School Day